mojombo/tomdoc/tomdoc.md

 documentation that is nice to read in plain text, yet structured enough to be automatically extracted and processed by a machine.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 Class/Module Documentation
 --------------------------